sourcegraph/handbook/content/engineering/deployments.md

 	kubectl get pods --all-namespaces
 	```

-## How to start a test cluster in our "Sourcegraph Auxiliary' project on GCP
+## How to manually start a test cluster in our "Sourcegraph Auxiliary' project on GCP

 - Go to [Sourcegraph Auxiliary](https://console.cloud.google.com/kubernetes/list?project=sourcegraph-server)
 - Click create a cluster.